Loren A. Schrum

 Jacob H. Kiessling

-Jake is an attorney in the firm’s BusinessReal Estate and Trusts & Estates practice groups with significant experience in the areas of mergers and acquisitions, business formation and succession planning, solar leasing and other real estate transactions, and estate and trust matters.
+Jake is an attorney in the firm’s BusinessReal Estate and Trusts & Estates practice groups.
+In his practice, Jake counsels clients in all aspects of business and real estate transactions and has significant experience with mergers and acquisitions (M&A) transactions, business formation and succession planning for closely held businesses, and commercial and industrial real estate transactions.

-Jake also represents clients in various real estate transactions, including commercial real estate acquisitions, financing and leases.
-Most notably, Jake has extensive experience successfully negotiating leases for solar energy and battery storage facilities on behalf of landowners throughout Pennsylvania, as well as in other states in the Mid-Atlantic region, and is widely regarded as an expert on landowner considerations in the leasing and development processes of the solar energy industry.
-As a lecturer and panelist, he has presented on numerous occasions regarding solar development and ground leasing for organizations such as Pennsylvania State University, Cornell University and the Pennsylvania Bar Institute, and has had the honor of testifying as an invited panelist before the Pennsylvania Senate Agricultural and Rural Affairs Committee with respect to solar industry leasing practices and the impact of solar development on prime agricultural land.
+As a real estate practitioner, Jake represents clients in commercial and industrial real estate acquisitions, financing and leases.
+Notably, Jake has extensive experience negotiating leases and purchase agreements for solar energy facilities, battery storage facilities, and data centers on behalf of landowners throughout Pennsylvania and in other states in the Mid-Atlantic region.
+Jake is widely recognized for his work involving the leasing and development of solar energy projects and has presented countless times on the topics of solar development and leasing for organizations such as Pennsylvania State University, Cornell University and the Pennsylvania Bar Institute.
+Jake has even had the honor of testifying as an invited panelist before the Pennsylvania Senate with respect to solar industry leasing practices and the impact of solar development on prime agricultural land.

-As an estates and trusts practitioner, Jake assists clients with all of their estate planning needs, whether simple or complex, and has represented financial institutions with respect to their estate, trust and fiduciary account management and services.
+In his trusts and estates practice, Jake counsels clients on their estate planning needs, whether simple or complex, and represents financial institutions with respect to their estate, trust and fiduciary account management and services.

 Prior to joining Barley Snyder, Jake was a partner in a mid-sized Harrisburg law firm.
-Jake is a graduate of Lycoming College where he was President of his fraternity, Kappa Delta Rho, and a member of the varsity wrestling team.
-He currently serves on the Congregation Council of Zion Lutheran Church in Hummelstown, the Lycoming College Alumni Association Executive Board and the LutheranHANDS Foundation Board of Directors.
-In his spare time, Jake enjoys fly fishing and fly tying, playing guitar, Penn State wrestling, Philadelphia sports, and spending time camping or at his family cabin in Lycoming County with his wife and their three children.
+Jake graduated from Lycoming College, where he served as president of the Kappa Delta Rho fraternity and was a member of the varsity wrestling team.
+In his spare time, Jake enjoys fly fishing and fly tying, playing guitar, Penn State wrestling, Philadelphia sports, and spending time camping or at his cabin with his wife and their three children.

 RECOGNITIONS